AdamBlomfield/price-optimisation-ecommerce/README.md

-# E-commerce Price Optimization for Revenue Maximization
+# E-commerce Price Optimisation for Revenue Maximisation

 ## Overview

 **This project demonstrates an end-to-end data science workflow to solve a critical business problem for a fictional e-commerce retailer, "Fashionista."
 The core objective is to move beyond a static, cost-plus pricing model to a dynamic, data-driven strategy.**

-**By modeling the price elasticity of demand using a Generalized Additive Model (GAM), this project identifies optimal price points to maximize revenue.
+**By modelling the price elasticity of demand using a Generalized Additive Model (GAM), this project identifies optimal price points to maximise revenue.
 The final output is a fully interactive Plotly Dash dashboard that empowers business users to conduct "what-if" scenario analysis and make informed pricing decisions.**

 ### 🚀 Live Dashboard & Demo